Status and phase

 Full description

-Phase 1 of the study will include up to 4 planned dose levels to be administered across up to 4 cohorts.
-Participants will be assigned to receive OpCT-001.
+Phase 1 of the study includes up to 4 planned dose levels to be administered across up to 4 cohorts.
+Participants are assigned to receive OpCT-001 in an open-label manner.

-Dose escalation in Phase 1 will be conducted using a standard 3+3 scheme in which a total of up to 24 legally blind participants (~3 to 6 per cohort) will receive OpCT-001.
+Dose escalation in Phase 1 is being conducted using a standard 3+3 scheme in which a total of up to 24 legally blind participants (~3 to 6 per cohort) will receive OpCT-001.
 Phase 2 is planned to enroll a maximum of 15 participants per cohort in 2 cohorts to evaluate 2 dose levels of OpCT-001 that will be selected based on Phase 1 safety and tolerability data.
-Phase 2 participants will be randomized 1:1 to either cohort.
-Phase 2 participants and the investigator/study site personnel outside of the surgical team will be masked to OpCT-001 dose assignments.
+Phase 2 participants will be randomized 1:1 to either dose-level cohort.
+Phase 2 participants and investigators and study site personnel outside of the surgical team will be masked to the Phase 2 OpCT-001 dose-level assignments.

 Enrollment